My Manic Pixie Dream Programming Language

 }

 several hundred times throughout a codebase.
-The missing functional
+The missing functional toolbelt

-toolbelt like map, fold, filter
+like map, fold, filter

-, etc. is also sorely
+, etc. is also sorely missed and the dogmatic approach

-missed and the dogmatic approach of using for
+of using for

-system is usually enough to get the job done.
-A much more in-depth
+enough to get the job done.
+A much more in-depth blog post about some of Go's

-fanatic approach to simplicity can be found here.
+sharp edges with regards to its fanatic approach to simplicity can be found here.

 Conclusion